prasc/keyword-tracker/README.md

-# keyword-tracker
-An application I created using vanilla JS and firebase to record the most commonly occuring words across job descriptions for jobs I was interested in.

 # KEYWORD TRACKER

 This is an application I created using vanilla JS and firebase to record the most commonly occuring words across job descriptions for jobs I was interested in.